-Tufaro began his career in television working on the primetime edition of “Who Wants To Be A Millionaire?” hosted by Regis Philbin.
+Tufaro began his career in television working for ABC on the primetime edition of “Who Wants To Be A Millionaire?” hosted by Regis Philbin.
 He quickly progressed to the rank of producer working on talk shows fronted by MTV’s Ananda Lewis, “America’s Most Wanted” host John Walsh and TV legend Jane Pauley.
 Soon came the opportunity to dive into the world of reality television where Tufaro supervised TLC’s “Operation Homecoming,” a show which focused on the emotional and thought-provoking stories of soldiers returning home from war.

 Over the next several years, Tufaro continued his stint in reality TV, appearing on and producing several home-design shows for HGTV.
 He has interviewed and cast hundreds of chef contestants for Food Network’s hit show “Chopped.”
 In 2009, he joined “The Morning Show with Mike and Juliet” as the show’s line producer and was featured on-air in the recurring segment, “Dear Astrolo-G,” in addition to writing a monthly column on career and finances for Fox News’ internet magazine, iMag.
 Additionally, he has produced for and appeared in television pilots alongside Hoda Kotb and for MTV.